zoomhub/zoomhub/ops/README.md

 #### Adding new environment

-Add new rule to RDS security groups.
+Add new rule to RDS security groups pointing to new environment, e.g. `staging-2`.

 ### Lambda + EFS